A noncommutative integral on spectrally truncated spectral triples, and a link with quantum ergodicity

 Noncommutative geometry (NCG)~\cite{Connes1994} aims to study geometry through spectral data, motivated in part by the result that a Riemannian manifold can be reconstructed by such means~\cite{Connes2013}.
 The relevant spectral data can be studied in the form of a \textit{spectral triple}.
 For applications of NCG in physics and numerical computations in NCG, it is important to know how well spectral triples can be approximated by a finite truncation, since this is all we can measure physically or compute numerically.
 Connes and Van Suijlekom introduced the concept of operator system spectral triples for this purpose~\cite{ConnesvSuijlekom2021}, developments towards which were made in~\cite{DAndreaLizzi2014, GlaserStern2020, GlaserStern2021, ConnesvSuijlekom2022, DAndreaLandi2022, Hekkelman2022, GielenvSuijlekom2023, Rieffel2023, LeimbachvSuijlekom2024, Suijlekom2024a, Suijlekom2024b} amongst others.

 We will connect this paradigm with Connes' noncommutative integral.
 On a Hilbert space $\Hc$ with Dirac operator $D$, the (normalised) positive functional

-where $\langle x \rangle := (1+x^2)^{\frac{1}{2}}$, $\omega \in \ell_\infty^*$ is an extended limit, and $\Tr_\omega$ is the corresponding Dixmier trace (see Section~\ref{S:Preliminaries}), has been identified by Connes as the correct analogue in NCG of integration on compact Riemannian manifolds~\cite{Connes1994} and therefore has been dubbed the noncommutative integral.
+where $\langle x \rangle := (1+|x|^2)^{\frac{1}{2}}$, $\omega \in \ell_\infty^*$ is an extended limit, and $\Tr_\omega$ is the corresponding Dixmier trace (see Section~\ref{S:Preliminaries}), has been identified by Connes as the correct analogue in NCG of integration on compact Riemannian manifolds~\cite{Connes1994} and therefore has been dubbed the noncommutative integral.
 In this note we will show that given a finite-rank spectral projection $P_\lambda : = \chi_{[-\lambda,\lambda]}(D)$ where $\chi_{[-\lambda,\lambda]}$ is the indicator function of the interval $[-\lambda, \lambda]\subseteq \R$, the functional

-approximates the noncommutative integral on spectrally truncated unital spectral triples (Proposition~\ref{P:HeattoInt}, Theorem~\ref{T:Log-CesaroMean}).
+approximates the noncommutative integral~\eqref{eq:NoncomInt} on spectrally truncated unital spectral triples (Proposition~\ref{P:HeattoInt}, Theorem~\ref{T:Log-CesaroMean}).
 This is a result in the spirit of~\cite{Stern2019}, where finite-rank approximations of zeta residues are given.
 We however do not assume the existence of a full asymptotic expansion of the heat trace.
 Instead, we focus our efforts on the computation of the first term of this expansion, which is the noncommutative integral.

 The language involved is closely tied to the field of quantum ergodicity, the inception of which can largely be credited to Shnirelman, Zelditch and Colin de Verdi\`ere~\cite{Shnirelman1974,ColindeVerdiere1985,Zelditch1987}.
 For reviews of this field, we refer to~\cite{Zelditch2010, Zelditch2017}.
 Quantum ergodicity is a property of an operator which can mean various things.
-A common definition is that, given a compact Riemannian manifold $M$ and a positive self-adjoint operator $\Delta$ on $L_2(M)$ with compact resolvent, the operator $\Delta$ is said to be quantum ergodic if for every orthonormal basis $\{e_n\}_{n=0}^\infty$ of $L_2(M)$ consisting of eigenfunctions of $\Delta$ there exists a density one subsequence $J\subseteq \N$ such that for all order $0$ pseudodifferential operators $\mathrm{Op}(\sigma)$,
+A common definition is that, given a compact Riemannian manifold $M$ and a positive self-adjoint operator $\Delta$ on $L_2(M)$ with compact resolvent, the operator $\Delta$ is said to be quantum ergodic if for every orthonormal basis $\{e_n\}_{n=0}^\infty$ of $L_2(M)$ consisting of eigenfunctions of $\Delta$ with non-decreasing corresponding eigenvalues, there exists a density one subsequence $J\subseteq \N$ such that for all zero-order classical pseudodifferential operators $\mathrm{Op}(\sigma)$ with principal symbol $\sigma \in C^\infty(S^*M)$,

 where $\nu$ is the measure on the cotangent sphere $S^*M$ induced by the Riemannian metric.
 In this context, a density one subsequence means that